Delhi BJP demands Assembly session to discuss Yamuna floods | Politics

 Delhi BJP demands Assembly session to discuss Yamuna floods

-The Delhi BJP on Friday demanded that the AAP government convenes an Assembly session to discuss the Yamuna floods and claimed that the compensation announced by the government for the affected people was too little.Delhi BJP president Virendra Sachdeva asked Chief Minister Arvind Kejriwal how many flood-affected people were provided with the financial aid of Rs 10,000 by his government.This compensation is too little for the affected people who have lost all their belongings and means of livelihood.
+The Delhi BJP Friday demanded the AAP government convene an Assembly session to discuss issues related to the flooding in Yamuna and claimed the compensation announced by the government for the affected people was too little.Delhi BJP president Virendra Sachdeva also asked Chief Minister Arvind Kejriwal how many flood-affected people were provided with the financial aid of Rs 10,000 as announced by his government.This compensation is too little for the affected people who have lost all their belongings and the means of livelihood.

 - Country: